johncky/QuickBacktest/README.md

                         max_rows=None)

     # if "allocations" is not specified, default equal weightings
-    # performance report of a portfolio where 25% of capital is invested in each ticker
+    # performance report of a portfolio that invested 25% of capital in each ticker
     result.portfolio_report(benchmark="^IXIC", allocations=[0.25,0.25,0.25,0.25])

     # stats of all tickers